 1. COVID-19 NFSN Sign-On To Endorse NFSN's COVID-19 Federal Policy Platform

 As Congress works to finalize its next COVID-19 response bill, NOW is that time to make our voices heard.
-Our federal policy platform calls on Congress to strengthen its support for school meal and child nutrition programs, farmers and those who feed us, Native communities, essential workers, children and families, and others who have been historically underserved and underrepresented.
+National Farm to School Network's federal policy platform calls on Congress to strengthen its support for school meal and child nutrition programs, farmers and those who feed us, Native communities, essential workers, children and families, and others who have been historically underserved and underrepresented.
 Please add your voice by endorsing our federal COVID-19 policy platform, and help us advocate for key food systems priorities on Capitol Hill.
 Sign on here.